lfelliott/frognet/README.md

 This project was initiated to attempt to replicate the results of BirdNET, but with frogs in Missouri.
 We've only coded the portion to obtain calls from iNaturalist, split them into 3 second samples and manually review them for use.
 That code resides in frog_calls_begin.py and is set up to run in individual cells in a jupyter notebook.
+Cells at the end are for diagnostic purposes and will go away as the project nears completion.